FIZZ 10-Q Quarterly Report Jan. 27, 2024 | Alphaminr

 Shipping and Handling Costs

 Shipping and handling costs are reported in selling, general and administrative expenses in the accompanying condensed consolidated statements of income.
-Such costs were $ 19.5 million and $ 20.9 million for the three months ended July 27, 2024 and July 29, 2023, respectively.
+Such costs were $ 17.7 million and $ 20.2 million for the three months ended January 27, 2024 and January 28, 2023, respectively.
+Shipping and handling costs were $ 58.3 million and $ 65.8 million for the nine months ended January 27, 2024 and January 28, 2023, respectively.
 Although our classification is consistent with many beverage companies, our gross margin may not be comparable to companies that include shipping and handling costs in cost of sales.

 (In thousands)